Girl Scout Gold Award

 Girl Scout Gold Award Guidelines

-For more information about the new Girl Scout Gold Award guidelines, attend one of the upcoming award trainings.
+- For more information about the Girl Scout Gold Award guidelines, attend one of the upcoming award trainings.
 This training is mandatory for all girls interested in earning the Girl Scout Gold Award.

 Girl Scout Awards Celebration